kamlekar/kamlekar.github.io/_posts/2017-07-22-road-to-linkin-park.md

 header-img: "img/linkin-park.jpg"
 ---

+> Disclaimer:  Regarding the background image on this page.
+I do not intend to infringe any legitimate intellectual, artistic rights or copyright.
+If you are the legitimate owner of the displayed wallpaper, and do not want me to show, then please contact me and I will immediately remove the wallpaper

 I am a new fan of Linkin Park.
 Before I didn't listen to their all songs but did listen to songs like "in the end" and "One Step Closer".
 At that time I wasn't their fan or fan of any other band/singer.
 I had a bunch or lot of mixed songs from different bands or singers.
 My taste in music was not organised.

 Few years ago, I formed up enthusiasm towards listening to the albums of popular bands.
 It all started with "Led Zeppelin".
 I started listening their greatest hits comprising of 20 songs.
 Unknowingly, I stopped listening to my mixed song collection and only used to listen/enjoy led Zeppelin.
 Even today, "the rain song" from their songs is my personal anthem.